Mercy Otis Warren: Early life

+Marriage and children

-She married James Warren on November 14, 1754.
+Mercy Otis married her second cousin, James Warren on November 14, 1754.
 After settling in Plymouth, James inherited his father's position as sheriff.
 His previous occupations included farming and merchanting.
 Throughout their lives, they wrote letters of respect and admiration to each other.
 These exchanges of adoration showed both a mutual respect and an enduring bond between the two.
 James would write from Boston, "I have read one Excellent Sermon this day & heard two others.
-What next can I do better than write to a Saint," and Mercy would then respond, "Your spirit I admire- were a few thousands on the Continent of a similar disposition we might defy the power of Britain."
+What next can I do better than write to a Saint," and Mercy would then respond, "Your spirit I admire - were a few thousands on the Continent of a similar disposition we might defy the power of Britain."
 They had five sons, James (1757–1821), Winslow (1759–1791), Charles (1762–1784), Henry (1764–1828), and George (1766–1800).

 Her husband James had a distinguished political career.
-In 1765, he was elected to the Massachusetts House of Representatives.
+In 1766, he was elected to the Massachusetts House of Representatives.
 He became speaker of the House and president of the Massachusetts Provincial Congress.
 He also served as paymaster to George Washington's army for a time during the American Revolutionary War.
-Mercy Warren actively participated in the political life of her husband.
-The Warrens became increasingly involved in the conflict between the American colonies and the British Government.

 Their Plymouth home was often a meeting place for local politics and revolutionaries including the Sons of Liberty.
 Warren became increasingly drawn to political activism, and she hosted protest meetings in her home.
-With the assistance of her friend Samuel Adams, these meetings laid the foundation for the Committees of correspondence.
-Warren wrote, "no single step contributed so much to cement the union of the colonies."
+These meetings laid the foundation for the Committees of correspondence.
+Warren wrote, "Perhaps no single step contributed so much to cement the union of the colonies, and the final acquisition of independence, as the establishment of committees of correspondence."

 She wrote: "Every domestic enjoyment depends on the unimpaired possession of civil and religious liberty."
 Mercy's husband James encouraged her to write, fondly referring to her as the "scribbler", and she became his chief correspondent and sounding board.

 Revolutionary writings and politics

-Warren formed a strong circle of friends with whom she regularly corresponded, including Abigail Adams, John Adams, Martha Washington and Hannah Winthrop, wife of John Winthrop.
-In a letter to Catharine Macaulay she writes: "America stands armed with resolution and virtue; but she still recoils at the idea of drawing the sword against the nation from whom she derived her origin.
+Warren formed a strong circle of friends with whom she regularly corresponded, including Abigail Adams, John Adams, Martha Washington, and Hannah Winthrop, wife of John Winthrop.
+In a letter to Catharine Macaulay, she writes: "America stands armed with resolution and virtue; but she still recoils at the idea of drawing the sword against the nation from whom she derived her origin.
 Yet Britain, like an unnatural parent, is ready to plunge her dagger into the bosom of her affectionate offspring."

 She became a correspondent and advisor to many political leaders, including Washington, Samuel Adams, John Hancock, Patrick Henry, Thomas Jefferson, and especially John Adams, who became her literary mentor in the years leading to the Revolution.
 In a letter to James Warren, Adams writes, "Tell your wife that God Almighty has entrusted her with the Powers for the good of the World, which, in the cause of his Providence, he bestows on few of the human race.
 That instead of being a fault to use them, it would be criminal to neglect them."